viktoriia-ko/weatherApp/README.md

-### The Current Weather App
+## The Current Weather App

-The weather app was written on javaScript

-This app shows the current weather in the requested city
+This app shows the current weather in the requested city.

-This allows to input the name of the city in English, during input a list of cities appears, matching the inputted characters
+This allows to input the name of the city in English, during input a list of cities appears, matching the inputted characters.

 ---